Annemarie Schwarzenbach: Life

-She is reported to have had affairs with the Turkish Ambassador's daughter, who was suffering from tuberculosis, in Teheran and a female French archaeologist in Turkestan.
+She is reported to have had affairs with the Turkish Ambassador's daughter, who was suffering from tuberculosis, in Tehran and a female French archaeologist in Turkestan.
 These were among the many affairs she had over the years.

-After the Afghanistan trip, she travelled to the USA, where she again met her friends the Manns.
+After the Afghanistan trip, she travelled to the United States, where she again met her friends the Manns.
 With them, she worked with a committee for helping refugees from Europe.
-However, Erika soon decided to travel to London, which disappointed Schwarzenbach and she soon became disillusioned with her life in the USA.
+However, Erika soon decided to travel to London, which disappointed Schwarzenbach and she soon became disillusioned with her life in the US.
 In the meantime, another complication had come into her life: in a hotel, she met the up-and-coming 23-year-old writer Carson McCullers, who fell madly in love with her ("She had a face that I knew would haunt me for the rest of my life", wrote McCullers).
 McCullers' passion was not reciprocated.
 In fact, she was devastated at Schwarzenbach's apparent lack of interest in her.
-Schwarzenbach, who had plenty of troubles herself, knew that there was no future in a one-sided relationship and avoided meeting with McCullers, but they remained friends.
+Schwarzenbach, who had plenty of troubles herself, knew that there was no future in a one-sided relationship and avoided meeting with McCullerses, but they remained friends.
 Later, they conducted a long and relatively tender correspondence, mainly on the subject of writing literature.
 McCullers dedicated her novel, Reflections in a Golden Eye, which was actually written before the two women met, to her.
 Schwarzenbach was also at this time involved in a difficult relationship with the wife of a wealthy man, Baronessa Margot von Opel, and was still struggling with her feelings for Erika Mann.
-This contributed to another bout of depression and another suicide attempt, which saw her hospitalised and released only under the condition that she leave the USA.
+This contributed to another bout of depression and another suicide attempt, which saw her hospitalised and released only under the condition that she leave the United States.

 In March 1941, Schwarzenbach arrived back in Switzerland, but she was soon on the move again.
 She travelled as an accredited journalist to the Free French in the Belgian Congo, where she spent some time but was prevented from taking up her position.
-In May 1942 in Lisbon, she met the German journalist Margret Boveri, who had been deported from the USA (her mother, Marcella O'Grady, was American).
+In May 1942 in Lisbon, she met the German journalist Margret Boveri, who had been deported from the United States (her mother, Marcella O'Grady, was American).
 They liked each other personally, but Boveri was unimpressed by Schwarzenbach's work.
 In June 1942 in Tétouan, she met up again with her husband, Claude Clarac, before returning to Switzerland.
 While back home, she started making new plans.
 She applied for a position as a correspondent for a Swiss newspaper in Lisbon.
 In August, her friend the actress Therese Giehse stayed with her at Sils.